urakubo/ModelRP2/README.md

 ## System requirements

 Matlab plus the toolbox SimBiology.
-We confirmed the safe executions of sample programs on Matlab 2017b and 2018a on Microsoft Windows10.
+We confirmed the safe executions of sample programs on Matlab 2020a on Microsoft Windows10.

 ## Installation